 The dramatic bridge on the Capitol Riverfront makes for a stunning shot, especially at sunrise and sunset.
 Play around with depth perception for an optical illusion, or grab a scoop from Ice Cream Jubilee for that perfect #foodintheair pic.

-After a multi-million dollar renovation, The Watergate Hotel reopened last summer, unveiling Top of Gate, its rooftop restaurant and bar with 360-degree views of DC and Virginia.
+Top of the Gate – the rooftop restaurant and bar at The Watergate Hotel – provides stunning 360-degree riverfront views of the District and Virginia.
 Grab a bubbly cocktail and get your money shot overlooking the city skyline.

-Tucked amongst rehabbed carriage-houses and Shaw's award-winning restaurants like The Dabney, Blagden Alley was once home to African Americans following the Civil War and creators in DC’s underground art scene.
-Now you’ll find a series of murals including an oversized tribute to musicians Sun Ra and Erykah Badu.
+Tucked amongst rehabbed carriage-houses and Shaw's award-winning restaurants, Blagden Alley was once home to working-class immigrants and African Americans following the Civil War and creators in DC’s underground art scene.
+Now you’ll find a series of murals, including an oversized tribute to musicians Sun Ra and Erykah Badu.

 There’s plenty to eat, drink, smell, buy and photograph at NoMa’s Union Market.
-But if we had to choose one spot, we’d suggest grabbing the one – or ones – you’re with, and snapping a pic in front of the iconic heart-filled mural.
+But if we had to choose one spot, we’d suggest grabbing the one – or ones – you’re with, and snapping a pic in front of Yoko Ono's textual artworks or the iconic heart-filled mural.
 The colorful wall was painted by LA-based graffiti artist Mr. Brainwash in 2015 in honor of International Women’s Day.